Opencontour/Opencontour_mousum/docs/MineDesignCoreModule.md

 ##### File > Save Group

-The Save Group will display the four available group file options.
+The Save Group will display the available options:

-- All (Model)
+- All (Model) – saves all layers, including the Model layer.
-- All (most commonly used)
-- Contour Group
+- All - saves all layers, excluding the Model layer.
+- Contour Group - – saves all Cutter and Filler layers, Base, Geotech, BaseResult, CutterResult and Import layers – saves the BaseResult, CutterResult, Mineplan, Schedule, Roads and Import layers
 - Mineplan Group
+- MP/CR – saves the Base, BaseResult, and CutterResult layers

-  Saving the group file will save the inputs in the [Leach/Stacking](#leach) Module, Grid tab, the Legend, Grid Settings and Charts.
+  Saving a group file will save the inputs in the [Stacking](#leach) Module's, Grid tab, Legends, and Charts.

 ##### File > Save DXF

-From the Layer Menu, select the desired layer and click **Save DXF**.
+From the Layer Menu, activate the desired layer and click **Save DXF**.
 The following layers can be saved as DXF files:

   - Base
   - Geotech